-Where a member of staff working with students from schools or other colleges or with other students is made aware of an existing safeguarding issue, they should inform the DSL or a DSO.
+Where a member of staff working with students from schools or other colleges or with other students is made aware of an existing safeguarding issue, they should inform the DSL or a member of the Safeguarding Team.

-22. Equality and Diversity/LGBT
+22. Equality and Diversity/LGBTQ+

 The college understands that promoting equality and diversity and tackling discrimination is essential in safeguarding the students.
 The college has separate policies and procedures in place to address issues such as transgender.
 The college also has an anti-bullying policy that covers harassment and discrimination.
 For more information, please refer to afore mentioned policies.

-See KCSIE (2022)
+See KCSIE (2024)

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, students who are LGBT can be targeted by other students.
-In some cases, someone who is perceived by others to be LGBT (whether or not) can be just as vulnerable as someone who identifies as LGBT.
+The fact that a child or a young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
+However, students who are LGBTQ+ can be targeted by other students.
+In some cases, someone who is perceived by others to be LGBTQ+ (whether or not) can be just as vulnerable as someone who identifies as LGBTQ+.

-Risks can be compounded where students who are LGBT lack a trusted adult with whom they can be open, we endeavour to reduce the additional barriers faced by providing a safe space for them to speak to the Pastoral staff or any trusted adult.
+Risks can be compounded where students who are LGBTQ+ lack a trusted adult with whom they can be open, we endeavour to reduce the additional barriers faced by providing a safe space for them to speak to the teaching and support staff or any trusted adult.